BruntonUWBio/structured-random-features/README.md

 5. Run the notebooks in notebooks/reports folder.

 Remark: Always work in the newly created conda environment.
-Please read the cookiecutter docs for best practices.

 Replicating our published findings
 ------------
 - The source code is in the /src folder.
-The notebooks/reports contain the analyses used in the paper.
+The jupyter notebooks in /notebooks/reports folder show the analyses used in the paper.

-- Notebooks 1-5 show how we fit our covariance models to biological data.
+- Notebooks 1--5 show how we fit our covariance models to biological data.
+We plot these results in Notebooks 16.0--16.4.

-- Notebooks 6 and 7 show the time-series classification tasks.
+- Notebooks 6 and 7 show the results on the time-series classification tasks.
+We plot these results in Notebook 16.5.

-- Notebooks 9, 11, 12 and 13 show the digit classification tasks.
-The _estimator
+- Notebooks 8--11 show the results on the digit classification tasks.
+We plot these results in Notebook 16.6.
-tag means we classify using an sklearn SVM.
-The _torch tag means we solve by using gradient descent on the SVM loss.
-In the paper, we show results from the _estimator notebooks.

-- Notebooks 15-16 show our results from initializing networks using structured random features.
+- Notebooks 12--15 show our classification performance when initializing networks with structured random features.
+We plot these results in Notebook 16.7 and 16.8

-- Notebooks 10.xx are used to plot the figures shown in the paper.
-However, they do assume you have run the rest of the notebooks and saved them in models/results folder.
+- Notebooks 16.xx are used to plot the figures shown in the paper.
+They assume that you have run the relevant notebooks and saved the results.

 Project Organization
+This project structure is based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>.
 ------------

     ├── LICENSE